 - Partially funded on the last day of construction, then built-up from the project’s cash flows; or,

 - Completely built-up from the project’s cash flows

-Target Balance is made depending on future debt service and is based on bank terms.
-Target Deposits / (Withdrawals) are calculated by comparing the target balance and the DSRA Opening Balance.
+Target Balance is made depending on future debt service and is based on bank terms sheet.
+Deposits and withdrawals, to and from the DSRA are calculated by comparing the target balance and the opening balance.

-- Target Deposit is excess of Target Balance over DSRA opening Balance
+- A deposit required when the Target Balance is in excess over DSRA opening Balance

 - Target Withdrawal is excess of DSRA opening Balance over Target Balance